m1981/mychat/doc_interfaces.md

     temperature: number;

     /**
+     * Controls diversity via nucleus sampling
+     * 0.1 = only consider tokens comprising the top 10% probability mass
+     * 1.0 = consider all tokens (but still weighted by probability) */
+    top_p?: number;

+    /**
-     * Maximum number of tokens to generate in the response
+     * Maximum number of tokens to generate in the response */
-     * Higher values allow for longer responses but may increase costs */
     max_tokens: number;

-    /**
-     * Nucleus sampling parameter between 0 and 1
-     * Only considers tokens with cumulative probability <= top_p
-     * Lower values make output more focused on high-probability tokens */
-    top_p: number;

     /**
      * Reduces repetition of the same tokens